 - 1. Inform learners that they will listen to a 911 call and answer yes/no questions. - 2.
 Review what we hear and say when we make a 911 call, if needed.
 Also review the difference between breathing and bleeding, since the two words sound very similar. - 3.
-Distribute the handout; CLB 1L learners receive the first page of the handout; CLB 2L learners receive both pages.
-Go over the instructions and the comprehension questions orally with the class. - 4.
+Distribute the handout; CLB 2 learners receive the first page of the handout; CLB 3 learners receive both pages.
+Go over the instructions and the comprehension questions orally with the class.
+Inform learners that they have to get the 2 starred () questions correct in order to be successful on the task. - 4.
 Play the audio once to familiarize learners with the content.
 Then play it as many times as needed and have learners answer the questions.